acenturyandabit/workflowish/docs/roadmap.md

 I want to use the underlying save system with another project.

 # Version 3.5.2
+- [ ] TODO: Bug where CTRL+J won't work on collapsed items
 - [ ] TODO: Better password entry dialog
 - [ ] TODO: Upgrade README screenshot to gif
 - [ ] TODO: Check up on feature documentation